GigaTables/reactables/README.md

 PS In some OS like Macintosh can be default conflicting hot keys, ex.: Cmd+Arrow Left get back in browsers

 ## Plugins
-Plugins can be helpful to build convenient features around form elements, for example - to edit text with HTML tags (aka WYSIWYG) and then save it in DB you can set the `rte` (Rich Text Editor):
+Plugins can be helpful to build convenient features around form elements and table rows/columns.
+For instance - to edit text with HTML tags (aka WYSIWYG) and then save it in DB you can set the `rte` (Rich Text Editor):

 ```js
 {